JohnPhamDeveloper/memory-game/README.md

 8) Game!

 ## Aside
-* **Don't set the cards while the game is ongoing**; instead, reset the game, then set the cards.
+* **Don't set the cards while the game is ongoing**; instead, hit the reset game buton, then set the cards.
 * The number of cards displayed is the number of cards multiplied by 2 (so there's a match for every card)
 * Must restart the "How to run" steps if someone disconnects or refresh
 * 2 weeks to do and christmas is coming, so I cannot write every tests and refactor!
 Tests are focused on cards game components.
-* Resetting the game will wipe the leaderboard
 * Whoever owns the turn gets to set the card number.

 ## Suggested Window Playing Environment